Michael T. Benson, D.Phil.

 An accomplished athlete, Benson played basketball at both BYU and Oxford, and his best marathon time – 2 hours and 41 minutes – won his age division in the St. George (Utah) Marathon, one of the largest marathons in the U.S. He also finished among the top 15% of all runners in the 1984 Boston Marathon.

 Benson and his wife, Debi, are the parents of three children – Truman, Tatum, and Talmage.
 He also has two older children from a previous marriage.
-Emma graduated from Brigham Young University and is a TV anchor in Idaho Falls, Idaho; and Samuel is a senior majoring in sociology and Spanish at BYU.
+Emma is a TV reporter for KSL in Salt Lake City, Utah; and Samuel is the national correspondent for the Deseret News, covering the 2024 presidential campaign and election.

 Follow President Benson on Twitter @michaeltbenson